Israel kills Hamas spokesperson as security cabinet meets to discuss expanding offensive in Gaza

 A ‘death trap’ while seeking food

 At least 43 Palestinians were killed since Saturday, most of them in Gaza City, according to local hospitals.
-Shifa Hospital, the territory’s largest, said 29 bodies were brought to its morgue, including 10 people killed while seeking aid and others struck across the city.
+Shifa Hospital, the territory’s largest, said 29 bodies were brought to its morgue, including 10 people killed while seeking aid.

 Hospital officials reported 11 other fatalities from strikes and gunfire.
-Al-Awda Hospital said seven of them were civilians trying to reach aid.
+Al-Awda Hospital said seven were civilians trying to reach aid.

 Witnesses said Israeli troops opened fire on crowds in the Netzarim Corridor, an Israeli military zone that bisects Gaza.